Joffreybvn/bot-scrape-zimmo/README.md

  - **Merger**: It retrieve all pickles files from the *./backup/* folder.
 Then, depending on client's needs, it apply some filter and save everything in a *.CSV* file.

+ ### How to deal with Captchas ?
+ Currently, Captchas are the reason why we are not scrapping zimmo.be through Request.
+Here is how we deal with them:
+ 1. The Webdriver is set to

+ ## TO DO - Future improvements:

+  - **Scrapping Zimmo.be through Request only** (No more Selenium): To speed up the scrapping, we need to reimplace Selenium by Request.
+But we need to implement something to detect when the Request face a Captach, and open a Selenium webpage of the website for us to solve the captcha.

 ## Variables definition
  - locality : str